Almost contact 5-folds are contact: Quasi--contact pencils.

-As for the non--emptiness of the set $B$, just recall that by the general theory developed in \cite{IbortDMT2,IMP}, the submanifold satisfies a Lefschetz hyperplane theorem.
-It implies that whenever the dimension of $M$ is greater than $3$, the morphism
+Let us prove the non--emptiness of the set $B$.
+It is explained in \cite{IbortDMT2,IMP} that the submanifold $B=Z(\sigma_1^k\oplus \sigma_2^k)$ satisfies a Lefschetz hyperplane theorem (this follows from the fact that it is asymptotically holomorphic).
+It implies that whenever the dimension of $M$ is greater than $3$, the morphism is surjective.
+Hence we conclude that $B$ is not the empty set. \end{proof}